Narrow optical transitions in erbium-implanted silicon waveguides: Discussion

 In summary, we have observed exceptional optical properties of erbium dopants in silicon nanophotonic waveguides.
-In contrast to other emitters in silicon \cite{morse_photonic_2017, chartrand_highly_2018, durand_broad_2021, redjem_single_2020, kurkjian_optical_2021}, their weak coupling to phonons avoids non-radiative decay, phonon-sideband-emission, and thermal broadening even at temperatures around $4\si{\kelvin}$.
+In contrast to other emitters in silicon \cite{morse_photonic_2017, chartrand_highly_2018, durand_broad_2021, redjem_single_2020, higginbottom_optical_2022}, their weak coupling to phonons avoids non-radiative decay, phonon-sideband-emission, and thermal broadening even at temperatures around $\SI{4}{\kelvin}$.
 Compared to erbium in other nanostructured materials \cite{liu_spectroscopic_2005, chen_parallel_2020, craiciu_multifunctional_2021}, we observe much faster optical transitions, smaller inhomogeneous broadening, and a remarkably narrow homogeneous linewidth.

 Longer waveguides, or waveguides with larger dopant concentration, should enable long-lived, chip-based quantum memories in robust, cost-effective, and multiplexed devices.
-In this context, our measurements set a lower bound on the ground-state electron spin lifetime of $0.02\si{\milli\second}$ at $8\,\si{\kelvin}$.
+In this context, our measurements set a lower bound on the ground-state electron spin lifetime of $\SI{0.02}{\milli\second}$ at $8\,\si{\kelvin}$.
 At lower temperature, exponentially longer lifetimes are expected.
 At the used concentration, dynamical decoupling can thus give access \cite{merkel_dynamical_2021} to quantum memories with long storage time.
 Alternatively, the large CF splitting of the observed erbium sites entails that second-long hyperfine coherence should be achievable in large magnetic fields \cite{rancic_coherence_2018}.

-While we have used silicon with natural isotope abundance, isotopic purification is possible even at wafer-scale \cite{mazzocchi_99992_2019}.
+While we have used silicon with natural isotope abundance, isotopic purification is possible even at wafer-scale \cite{mazzocchi_99992_2019}, and in photonic SOI \cite{liu_28silicon--insulator_2022}.
 This may reduce the detrimental effect of superhyperfine couplings on the coherence, and open exciting prospects for ultra-narrow optical linewidths \cite{chartrand_highly_2018} in the telecom C-band.
-This would help the implementation of efficient schemes for microwave-to-telecom conversion \cite{obrien_interfacing_2014} in a silicon-based platform, which is compatible and routinely used with superconducting qubits.
+This would help the implementation of efficient schemes for microwave-to-telecom transduction \cite{obrien_interfacing_2014} in a silicon-based platform, which is compatible and routinely used with superconducting qubits.
+In this context, the fraction of implanted dopants that are integrated at the respective sites will be relevant.
+An order-of-magnitude estimation based on comparing the detected fluorescence to the number of implanted dopants gives $\gtrsim 1\,\%$ (see Appendix \ref{app:IntegrationEfficiency}).
+This value may be further improved by optimizing the sample implantation and annealing procedure.